bookofproofs/bookofproofs.github.io/_sources/history/17th-century/varignon.md

 * Varignon's work was to have a major influence on Euler in his study on particle dynamics.
 * Varignon played a major role in defending the calculus from attacks.
 * Varignon argued before the Academy of Sciences that Rolle's arguments which suggested that the calculus led to errors was wrong.
+* In 1731, nine years after Varignon's death, his notes for teaching mathematics in schools was published as Élémens de mathématiques ...
 * The book contains what is today known as Varignon's parallelogram theorem: The figure formed when the mid-points of the sides of a quadrilateral are joined in order is a parallelogram.
 * Varignon was elected to the French Academy of Sciences in 1688, the Berlin Academy of Science in 1713 and the Royal Society of London in 1718.